top of page

 Is your child a super-feeler?
 A super-feeler has a very sensitive radar for emotion.
 They can pick up on your sadness, anger or stress, even when you’ve made a point not to talk about it.
 And when they experience emotions, they tend to be quite intense.
 Not surprisingly, it can be hard to be a super-feeler.
 Click here for more information and a handout for caregiver and loved one.

-Are you in need of tips to increase your child's compliance to requests - no matter their age?
+Are you in need of tips to increase your child's cooperation and engagement - no matter their age?
 Click here for a simple guide.
 Keep in mind, however, that validation is a necessary step and be sure to refer to the emotion coaching/validation resources to further refine your skills.

 If you are struggling to respond to your child’s emotion in a way that reduces the intensity of their pain, but also leads to their eventual adoption of these strategies, click here for more information.
 You may also want to read this great article that describes the science of emotion processing in children using a simple analogy that you can share with your co-parent and child.

-And if you're serious about getting started - click here for short-cuts and sentence starters.
+And if you're serious about getting started - click here for a script-builder.

 Validating Anger: